vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/azure_security_udp_access_restricted_from_internet/README.md

 # Restrict UDP access from Internet

-This job deletes inbound security rule that allows open traffic on UDP port.
+This job deletes inbound security rules that allows open traffic on UDP port i.e. it deletes all the rules with protocol as UDP or * and have source address prefix or source address prefixes within ["\*", "Internet", "0.0.0.0/0", "0.0.0.0", "/0", "::/0"]

 ### Applicable Rule